mstanczy/git-workshop/README.md

 git history
 ```

-10. update line 97 and change '2016' into '2020'.
-Commit changes into "master"
+10. Let's try create some conflict.
+Update line 97 and change '2016' into '2020'.
+Save the updated file and commit changes into "master"
 ```
 git commit -am "updated footer to 2020"
 ```
-11. let's now try merge the 'footer' branch into 'master'
+11. Now, let's try merge the 'footer' branch into 'master'
 ```
  git merge footer
  ```